DigitalGlobe/CloudServices/ogc-sdk/docs/cli_commands.md

   - `--width`, `-w`: Width.
 An integer value representing the horizontal number of pixels to return
   - `--img_format`, `-img`: Image format.
 A string of the format of the response image in jpeg, png, or geotiff

-For further information on band manipulation functionality, see [band manipulation](band_manipulation.md)
+For further information on band manipulation functionality, see [Band Manipulation](band_manipulation.md)

 ### Calculate bbox area in SQKM
 - In the terminal, enter `area` to determine the size of the desired AOI in SQKM